Recipes & examples

 Tip

-If you have the authentication disabled, you can skip setting up your API key as a secret and you can also omit the X-API-KEY
+If you have the authentication disabled, you can skip setting up your API key as a secret and you can also omit the X-API-KEY header in your requests.

 Define your secret in Home Assistant